Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/array.rst

 ---

 U Offset, V Offset
-   Shifts UVs of each new duplicate by settable amount.
+   Shifts UVs of each new duplicate by a settable amount.

 Cap